-Now that you have completed the necessary research, it's time to prepare a flowchart that shows each step in the implementation process that is necessary to achieve your implementation objective.
-This simple diagram will provide guidance throughout your implementation campaign planning and implementation.
+Now that you have completed the necessary research, it's time to prepare a flowchart that shows each step in the political process that is necessary to achieve your policy objective.
+This simple diagram will provide guidance throughout your campaign planning and implementation.

-When developing your flowchart, try picturing your implementation proposal being passed from desk to desk within the government.
+When developing your flowchart, try picturing your policy proposal being passed from desk to desk within the government.
 When it leaves one desk, where does it go next?
-Perhaps, an agency head needs to approve your proposal before it is submitted to government, but within the agency several desks need to approve the proposal before it reaches the Cabinet.
-Your flowchart should show the progression from implementation idea to final approval with every desk in between.
+Perhaps, a minister needs to approve your bill before it is submitted to parliament, but within the ministry several desks need to approve the bill before it reaches the minister.
+Your flowchart should show the progression from policy idea to final approval with every desk in between.
 It should also clearly delineate when and how you plan to exert influence during the process.

-You can use the template provided as a guide for mapping the implementation process.
+You can use the template provided as a guide for mapping the policy-making process.
 However, you may need to use additional sheets of paper to ensure that all steps are represented.